rizqimtiaz/EcoOracle/README.md

 | Moisture index | Soil moisture / canopy water proxy |
 | Thermal anomaly | Heat anomaly (fire-risk proxy) |

-sequestration rate.
+It then derives an **estimated tonnes CO₂e** using a calibrated linear model that accounts for the parcel's age, hectares, and ecosystem-specific yearly sequestration rate.

 Discrete events (`growth`, `deforestation`, `fire`, `regeneration`) materially